-To provide extra motivation for preparation, there will be eleven short quizzes given throughout the session to ensure that students are completing reading assignments and have a thorough understanding of the material.
+To provide extra motivation for class discussion preparation, there will be eleven short quizzes given throughout the session to ensure that students are completing reading assignments and have a thorough understanding of the material.
 These quizzes will cover the chapters and articles assigned for that day (i.e., you will be tested over the material prior to our class discussion).
 The quizzes will be designed to test basic knowledge.
 Quizzes will most likely be unannounced and will be given in class.
 Ten quizzes will count towards your final course grade, thus, your lowest quiz grade will be automatically dropped.
-This allows you to drop your lowest quiz grade for ANY reason, including car trouble, interview, illness, school-sponsored trip, personal issue, family issue, etc. There will be no make-up quizzes offered.
+This allows you to drop your lowest quiz grade for ANY reason, including car trouble, interview, illness, school-sponsored trip, personal issue, family issue, etc.